Jahia/.github/profile/README.md

 - [Developer documentation](https://academy.jahia.com/documentation/developer) : All the developer documentation
 - [Developer Webinars](https://academy.jahia.com/customer-center/webinars-for-developers) : A collection of past webinars to get the latest and greatest about developing with Jahia
 - [Online developer training](https://academy.jahia.com/training-kb/online-developer-training#tab-66634213-8154-4a3d-8d43-d728f57ac094) : This free training introduces developer basics and shows how to develop templates.
 The training usually takes 2 days to complete.

+## Customers supplemental code access

+Existing Jahia customers may request access to source code that is not publicly available (for example jExperience or Augmented Search).
+Please contact us (see below) if you want need to access such resources.

 ## Connect with us